-The current corporation tax charge has been reduced by £100,183 (2020: credit reduced by £99,170) because of group relief received from a fellow subsidiary for which no payment will be made (2020: £99,170 will be received).
+The current corporation tax charge has had no reduction (2021: £100,183) because of group relief received from a fellow subsidiary for which no payment will be made (2021: None).
+Current year losses have been surrendered to Group companies and no funds have been received.